-Born in Louisville, KY on July 25, 1943, Julia Frey, née Bloch, had her first poem published before she knew how to write.
+Born in Louisville, KY on July 25, 1943, Julia Frey, née Julia Bloch, had her first poem published before she knew how to write.
 She was disappointed because she couldn’t make it rhyme, but on request she dictated it to her Sunday school teacher, who submitted it to the church newsletter (presumably lost).
 Frey did not intend to be a writer.
 Her principal early interest was in getting out of the house.
 Too chicken to actually run away, she sublimated the impulse by becoming a voracious reader.
 This was the fault of her brother, who, embarrassed to discover his little sister had not learned to read in first grade, surreptitiously taught her on Superman comics.
 By second grade, she was disappointed to realize she could never read all the books in the world, or even in the school library.
 At age eight, reading marine biologist Eugenie Clark’s autobiography, Lady with a spear, she decided on a new escape.
 Despite never having seen the sea, she announced, “I‘m going to be an ichthyologist, and I can spell it!”
 She kept aquaria, raised tadpoles, peered at blind fish in Mammoth Cave.
 Actually she loved caves, too.
 Any different world would do.
 She acted in children’s theatre, playing the evil stepmother and the wicked witch across from beautiful blonde princess Diane Sawyer, who became a TV news anchor.
 Frey, unanchored, was more like ballast.
 Her parents, enthusiastic sailors, gave her sleep-inducing dramamine for seasickness and rolled her dozing body from bilge to bilge as needed.

 Still desperate to leave home at fifteen, she applied to a foreign student exchange program.
 She was farmed out to a family named Schiel in Landeck, Austria.
 Transylvanians displaced while fleeing the advancing Soviet army in World War II, they had ended up in an abandoned freight car.
 She was impressed by their inventiveness and courage in adapting to conditions she could barely imagine, and by their generosity in welcoming a dreadful teenager into their home (by now an apartment).
-The Schiels taught her that anyone can unpredictably experience a reversal in circumstances, and that to stay alive, not to mention humane and loving, you have to be flexible, but absolutely refuse to give up.
+The Schiels taught her that anyone can unpredictably experience a reversal in circumstances, and that to stay alive, humane and loving, you have to be flexible, but absolutely refuse to give up.

 She was living in a new universe.
 The customs of Louisville were alien to Landeck, and vice-versa.
 Rules, our pragmatic teenager decided, were irrelevant.
 She would judge each issue on its own merit.
 This was a convenient stance for the impulsive adolescent, somewhat less welcome to the adults trying to control her.
 All survived.